Respect Moldova Movement: History

 On 12 April 2025, Marian Lupu became the president of the Respect Moldova Movement.
 Lupu had been president of Moldova's Court of Accounts, President of the Parliament and acting President of Moldova, and he was the predecessor of Plahotniuc as PDM leader.
 Nichiforciuc explained that he stepped down as president to offer the party an opportunity to develop, stated that he knew Lupu both professionally and personally as well as his value and leadership skills, and clarified that he would continue his activity within the party.

 On 29 May, Dumitru Diacov, former leader of the PDM and one of its founders, proposed to Lupu and the PSDE's president Tudor Ulianovschi that they merge their parties to restore the PDM.
 He would have attempted to convince both that this would bring back many former PDM activist leaders.
 Diacov proposed that Lupu and Ulianovschi could be co-presidents of the merged party, which he suggested would have it easier to overcome the electoral threshold in the 2025 Moldovan parliamentary election; in the latest iData poll at the time, the PSDE had a voting intention of 2.6% and the MRM had one of 2.1%.
 On 11 August, Diacov called on the PSDE, the MRM and also the Modern Democratic Party (also PDM), led by Boris Foca, to return to the "name", "visions" and "traditions" of the classic PDM and stated that "a more significant effort is needed" for any of the three parties to enter the parliament.

 For the 2025 parliamentary election, the MRM's top five candidates on its list were Lupu, former president of the Superior Council of Magistracy (CSM) Victor Micu, Nichiforciuc, Pogolșa and security and defence expert Radu Burduja.
 At the time, the latter three were vice presidents of the party.
 The party presented itself as a reformist alternative to the then ruling Party of Action and Solidarity (PAS).
 Its political platform for the election proposed, among other things, the use of renewable energy in homes and industry; a minimum pension of 5,000 lei, indexed annually to the inflation rate; a reduction of value-added tax (VAT) to 8% for agricultural products; doubling teachers' salaries in the next two years and indexing them annually to inflation; and a reduction in the number of members of the Moldovan parliament from 101 to 61.
 A representative of the MRM told Moldovan newspaper NordNews that the election should be decided first of all by those living in Moldova and that the diaspora should not have a right to non-resident citizen voting, and she also criticized what she called the privileges of Moldovan politicians and the high salaries of parliament members.
+The party obtained 0.64% (around 10,000) of all votes at the election.